apache/activemq-artemis/docs/user-manual/en/address-model.md

 `auto-delete-addresses`.
 Whether or not the broker should automatically delete auto-created addresses once the address no longer has any queues.
 Default is `true`.

+`auto-delete-addresses-delay`.
+How long to wait (in milliseconds) before deleting auto-created addresses after they no longer have any queues.
+Default is `0` (delete immediately).
+The broker's `address-queue-scan-period` controls how often (in milliseconds) addresses are scanned for potential deletion.
+Use `-1` to disable scanning.
+The default scan value is `30000`.

 `config-delete-addresses`.
 How the broker should handle addresses deleted on config reload, by delete policy: `OFF` or `FORCE`.
 Default is `OFF`.
 Read more